jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 test_catching_failure
 *********************************************************************************

-Time to add exception handling for the program to send a message when an Exception_ happens
+Time to add an exception handler to the program

 red: make it fail
 #################################################################################